-- English Palaeography - Latin Palaeography - Modern Languages: Palaeography, History of the Book and Digital Humanities.
-(NB: those taking the Modern languages option may wish to sit in on the Latin Palaeography classes, in order to get some extra transcription practice) this can be streamed for French or German. - Optional additional class (for those who are interested): Arabic palaeography and epigraphy (some knowledge of Arabic is required).
+- English Palaeography History of the Book - Latin Palaeography - Modern Languages: Palaeography, History of the Book and Digital Humanities.
+(NB: those taking the Modern languages option may wish to sit in on the Latin Palaeography classes, in order to get some extra transcription practice) - this can be streamed for French or German. - Optional additional class (for those who are interested): Arabic palaeography and epigraphy (some knowledge of Arabic is required).
 Convened by Dr Umberto Bongianino